mcicolella/ldap-ad-it/README.md

 Apache Directory Server.

 * Should work for activedirectory.js
-* It is forked from https://github.com/dwimberger/ldap-ad-it and is based on https://github.com/kwart/ldap-server/ and http://stackoverflow.com/questions/11174835/add-memberof-attribute-to-apacheds
+* It is forked from https://github.com/dwimberger/ldap-ad-it and https://github.com/heikoschwarz/ldap-ad-it and
+is based on https://github.com/kwart/ldap-server/ and http://stackoverflow.com/questions/11174835/add-memberof-attribute-to-apacheds